Outlier-Robust Geometric Perception: A Novel Thresholding-Based Estimator with Intra-Class Variance Maximization: INTRODUCTION

 \section{INTRODUCTION}

-Spatial perception problems, which seek to estimate the geometric models regarding the state of a robot and its relation to the surroundings~\cite{tzoumas2019outlier}, are the crucial tasks in robotics and computer vision, and have found broad applications in motion estimation~\cite{zhang2015visual}, object or camera localization~\cite{zeng2017multi,wong2017segicp}, 3D scene reconstruction~\cite{blais1995registering,choi2015robust}, SLAM~\cite{cadena2016past}, etc.
+Geometric spatial perception problems, which aim to estimate the geometric models regarding the state of a robot or a sensor (e.g. camera) and its spatial relationship to the environment~\cite{tzoumas2019outlier}, are the building blocks in robotics and computer vision, having found broad applications in motion estimation~\cite{zhang2015visual}, object/camera localization~\cite{zeng2017multi,wong2017segicp}, 3D reconstruction~\cite{blais1995registering,choi2015robust}, autonomous navigation and SLAM~\cite{cadena2016past}.

-Unfortunately, in many real-world applications, in addition to the noise of devices, spatial perception problems are often jeopardized (negatively influenced) by the \textit{outliers}, which are the spurious measurements probably caused by repetitive patterns, extreme noise, wrong data association, apparatus malfunction, etc, making traditional estimation methods very brittle and prone to fail.
+Unfortunately, in realistic applications, geometric perception problems are often not only affected by noisy data, but also corrupted by the {outliers}, which are spurious measurements typically caused by wrong data association/matches, extreme noise or device malfunction, making traditional estimation methods fail to yield correct results.

-To deal with the outlier issue, RANSAC~\cite{fischler1981random} is the most popular robust estimator extensively applied in many perception problems to perform outlier rejection by incorporating the \textit{minimal} solvers into a hypothesize-and-check paradigm.
-Though some variants (e.g. ~\cite{chum2003locally,chum2005matching,sun2022ransic}) are rendered to improve the performance, RANSAC-type estimators are usually confronted with exponentially increasing computational cost w.r.t. the outlier ratio and the problem dimension (size of the minimal subset), impractical for use in some realistic cases.
-Besides, minimal solvers are not always available or suitable in some problems (e.g. SLAM, category-level perception).
+In terms of handling outliers, RANSAC~\cite{fischler1981random} is the most classic robust heuristic widely applied in many perception problems to remove outliers by incorporating the {minimal} solver into a hypothesize-and-check paradigm.
+Though some variants (e.g. ~\cite{chum2003locally,chum2005matching,sun2022ransic}) are proposed to improve the performance, RANSAC-based estimators usually suffer from exponentially increasing computational cost w.r.t. the outlier ratio as well as the minimal subset size, inefficient for use in many real-world tasks.
+Moreover, minimal solvers may not fit with all the problems, as will be discussed in Section~\ref{sec-minimal}.

-More currently, global general-purpose robust estimators: GNC~\cite{yang2020graduated} and ADAPT~\cite{tzoumas2019outlier} are proposed to reject outliers directly in conjunction with standard \textit{non-minimal} solvers, which have caught increasing attention for use these years (e.g.~\cite{rosen2019se} for SLAM, ~\cite{yang2020perfect} for 2D-3D shape reconstruction, and~\cite{shi2021optimal} for category-level perception).